 Most vector control programs sample a range of aquatic habitats for the presence of pest and vector species of mosquitoes during their developmental stages.
 Surveys of immature mosquitoes are important aspects of an effective mosquito surveillance and control program.
 Larval surveillance is a critical first step in a successful mosquito control program.
 They are critical tools for predicting the emergence of adults and for determining the timing of larval control measures.
 Source reduction efforts and wetland management programs are based on the results of larval surveillance efforts.
 Good larval surveillance makes possible larval control with 'biorational' pesticides like Bti and growth regulators.
 Use of these pesticides may be more desirable than use of adulticides as they are more species specific and can be more accurately targeted spatially than pesticides used for adult mosquito control.
-Thorough larval surveillance can also be used to determine the effectiveness of chemical and biological control measures by measuring the subsequent population (O'Malley, 1989).
+Thorough larval surveillance can therefore reduce the need for broad scale applications of adulticides.
+Larval surveillance can also be used to determine the effectiveness of chemical and biological control measures by measuring the subsequent population (O'Malley, 1989).